StamusNetworks/suricata-4-analysts/source/suricata-as-ids.rst

 There are 3 types of matching keywords:

- * Sticky buffer keywords: the one to be preferred for performance and ease of read
+ * Sticky buffer keywords: the preferred type for performance and readability
  * Content modifier: they set the context to the previous content match
  * The keyword value: simple content match on a field